mui/material-ui/docs/src/pages/company/careers/full-stack-engineer.md

 But providing React components isn't enough.
 In our [last developer survey](/blog/2020-developer-survey-results/), we learned that the majority of our audience are full-stack developers.
-They are looking for ways to move faster, working on a couple of new projects every year, and where the integration with data is key.
+They are looking for ways to move faster.
+They are working on a couple of new projects every year, and where the integration between the UI and the data is key.

 ## About the role